Shashideep83/shark/README.md

 df.columns = ['state', 'age', 'fruit']
 ```

-Also shark will raise errors if the data that is inserted is invalid.
+Also Sharks will raise errors if the data that is inserted is invalid.

-* Shark will Raise a `TypeError` if the object used to set new columns is not a list
+* Sharks will Raise a `TypeError` if the object used to set new columns is not a list
-* Shark will Raise a `ValueError` if the number of column names in the list does not match the current DataFrame
+* Sharks will Raise a `ValueError` if the number of column names in the list does not match the current DataFrame
-* Shark will Raise a `TypeError` if any of the columns are not strings
+* Sharks will Raise a `TypeError` if any of the columns are not strings
-* Shark will Raise a `ValueError` if any of the column names are duplicated in the list
+* Sharks will Raise a `ValueError` if any of the column names are duplicated in the list